 You likely won’t cook fresh meals every day when the twins are born.
 One simple way to still eat nutritious food is to cook these meals now and freeze them for later (these containers work great for freezer meals).

-Another option is to gather take-out menus and restaurant gift cards so you’ll have food at hand when you don’t have much time.
+Another option is to gather take-out menus and restaurant gift cards so you’ll have food on hand when you don’t have much time.

 22. Stock up on entertainment

 The first few weeks and months with twins can also be a whole lot of doing… nothing.
-You’re breastfeeding or carrying a sleeping baby or otherwise not able to do much or get around.
+You’re breastfeeding twins, carrying a sleeping baby, or otherwise not able to do much or get around.

-Load up on entertainment like DVDs, books, music, and your favorite television shows to pass the time.
-I watched plenty of movies and shows on the Netflix app on my phone, especially in the middle of the night when I needed to stay awake to breastfeed.
+Load up on entertainment like movies, books, music, podcasts, and your favorite television shows to pass the time.
+I watched plenty of movies and shows on my phone, especially in the middle of the night when I needed to stay awake to breastfeed.

 A twin pregnancy can be one of the biggest whirlwinds you’ll experience, especially as you get used to the idea of life with twins.

 With this checklist in hand, now you know the practical steps you need to take, without worrying about whether you’ve overlooked a key task.
 Regardless of where you are in your twin pregnancy, this checklist will make sure you have everything you need before the big arrival.

 - How Caring for Newborn Twins is Different from Singletons